 In the case of men growing breasts, it’s not just men.
 Infants can develop gynecomastia out of the womb, which usually subsists on its own.
 Teenagers can also develop the condition during puberty, which is somewhat common.
 Teen boys can also find their gyno effects diminishing with time.
 Not always.

-For some boys, the gynecomastia follows them into adulthood, sometimes leading to psychological trauma of varying degrees.
+For some boys, gynecomastia follows them into adulthood, sometimes leading to some psychological trauma of varying degrees.

 Older men can develop gynecomastia as testosterone naturally declines with age.

 Gynecomastia can also be caused by hormone spikes caused by medications, disease, steroids, malnutrition, and organ failure.

 For weed to be the primary culprit for your gynecomastia problem, you would need to have a full examination by a gynecomastia doctor.

 That examination and the results they glean will help to rule out all other causes before cannabis can be deemed the culprit for your man boobs.

 Smoking weed or consuming it in other forms can cause estrogen spikes.
 The NIH (National Institutes of Health) found that using marijuana causes estrogen to rise and testosterone production to fall.
 This recipe is needed for male breasts to expand beyond normal levels.

 Experts aren’t 100% sure why cannabis consumption leads to gynecomastia.
 The theory is that THC, the psychoactive component in cannabis, blocks the release of the hormone GnRH, which triggers testosterone production.
 Smoking weed and gynecomastia are related.

 We have not seen any formal studies on THC and gynecomastia in humans.
 The NIH only has data on animal studies for now.
 Those studies do show a link between the THC compound and a decrease in testosterone.
 They also see sperm abnormalities.